 For statutory positions that do not require the appointee to hold a statutory certificate, the criteria listed in regulations 675ZI(1) and 675ZM(1), and Schedule 26 of the WHS Mines Regulations specify whether a qualification is required to be eligible for appointment, as well as the completion of WHS risk management units of competency, the applicable legislation examination, or a specialist course, and the experience requirements to be met.

 To be eligible for appointment to all statutory positions, except authorised mine surveyor, winding engine driver and high voltage operator, a person must have completed the national units of competency in health and safety risk management approved for that position.

 To be eligible for appointment to any statutory positions, except electrical supervisor, high voltage operator and winding engine driver, a person must pass the applicable examination on mining health and safety law.

-This will be done as part of the statutory certification process for certificated statutory positions, using the WHS Mines Statutory Positions Portal.
+This will be done as part of the statutory certification process for certificated statutory positions, using the WHS Mines statutory positions portal.

 The examination questions will be based on the:

-- WHS (Mines) Regulations
+- Work Health and Safety (Mines) Regulations 2022

-- Code of practice - Managing noise and preventing hearing loss at work (for noise officers only)
+- Code of practice: Managing noise and preventing hearing loss at work (for noise officers only)

 Mining practice examinations

-Where a mining practice examination is required to satisfy the requirements of a statutory certificate, this will be done as part of the statutory certification process using the WHS Mines Statutory Positions Portal.
+Where a mining practice examination is required to satisfy the requirements of a statutory certificate, this will be done as part of the statutory certification process using the WHS Mines statutory positions portal.
 The examination may be written, oral or a combination.